raesene/kubernetes-presentation/_posts/0000-01-04-external-attacker.md

 Note:

-Information disclosure via cAdvisor can provide an attacker useful information (e.g. what pods are running on a given sysmtem) but is unlikely to lead to compromise on it's own.
+Information disclosure via cAdvisor can provide an attacker useful information (e.g. what pods are running on a given system) but is unlikely to lead to compromise on it's own.

 --